denten-books/plain-text/main.md

 sold in preferred manner.

-Hampered by an artificially-limited field of activity, the study of literature excavates a small, sacred patch at the tip of an immense textual iceberg.
-The results of all that iceberg-digging sink to join the mass of its submerged and unexcavated bottom.
-Texts multiply and produce other texts: that's more or less the point of Roland Barthes's 250-page exegesis of a 30 page short story by Honoré de Balzac.
+Hampered by an artificially-limited field of activity, the study of literature so conceived excavates a small, sacred patch of ground at the tip of an immense textual iceberg.
+The results of that strenuous activity sink to join the mass of its submerged and unexcavated bottom.
+Texts multiply and produce other
+texts: that's more or less the point of Roland Barthes's 250-page exegesis of a 30 page short story by Honoré de Balzac.
 Despite my fond appreciation of Barthes as a scholar, I suspect that exponential growth and diminishing returns will eventually make (if not already have made) such relentlessly exegesic mode of scholarship unsustainable.
-The value of each new "Barthes" and associated commentary plummets as texts multiply exponentially, quickly reaching the human limits of comprehension.
+There are, by my approximation, over 20,000 monographs on Balzac,[^ln2-balzac] and at least as many scholarly articles on *S/Z*.[^ln2-barthes].
+The value of each new "Barthes" and his associated commentary plummets as texts multiply exponentially, quickly reaching the limits of human comprehension.
 There are no winners in such an arms race between "primary texts" and footnotes: only eventual irrelevance.

+[^ln2-balzac]: Search query `ti:Balzac` at OCLC Worldcat.
+[^ln2-barthes]: Search query `Barthes AND Balzac` using Google Scholar.

 Non-positivistic disciplines like literary studies lack a methodology for definitively settling any research program.
 For this reason, where the sciences